 Whenever I go to my schools gym, I see tons of students trying to figure out what the heck they should be doing in the weight room.
 Honestly, most of them are probably absolutely lost.
 But dont worry, we are here to give you a little guide to what your workouts should be looking like!

 First and foremost, let me say that your workout plan should be tailored for what you want to do.
 Also, if you have zero lifting experience, you should not just hop into this program thinking you can lift 500lbs.
 Remember that getting a strong bodyweight base of strength first is most important to avoid unnecessary injury.
 Also remember, being fit, healthy and happy consists of performance based goals.
+Check out this site to see proofs.
 So, first lets set up some goals you should be trying to hit.

 Strength Goals for the average MALE student:

 - 175lb + Overhead Press

 Strength Goals for the average FEMALE student:

 - 150lb+ Ass-to-Grass SQUAT

 - 95lb+ Overhead Press

 Goals for the average student (male and female):

 - 20+ Strict pull-ups in one set